armorasha/PHP-PDO-PHP_CS_Fixer-Doxygen/README.md

-# PHP PDO: Data Abstraction Layer in PHP + Linting + Code Documentation
+# PHP PDO: Data Abstraction Layer + Code Linting + Code Documentation

 ### R_CAUTION
 > DO NOT MAKE THIS REPO PUBLIC.
 CONTAINS MYSQL SYSTEM ROOT PASSWORD and references to my own docx summaries which is useless to others.